The value of accessible travel

 Program overview

-Ottawa Tourism is launching its first member capacity building program, focusing on accessibility.
+In early 2025, Ottawa Tourism launched its first member capacity building program, focusing on accessibility.
 This program is designed for any industry member committed to improving accessibility in their business, no matter their current level of accessibility awareness and infrastructure.
+Twenty-six member businesses participated in the first cohort and ten members received Tourism Accessibility Funding to support accessibility projects.

 Eligibility